Provide Environmentally Preferable Products and Services

 - When repairing your fleet vehicles, look for a green garage.

-- When traveling for business or planning a conference at a hotel, use a certified Green Hotel.
+When traveling for business or planning a conference at a hotel, use a certified Green Hotel.
 When in Maryland, use Maryland Green Travel lodging, restaurants and attractions.
-When working with any hotel, ask for responses to these questions You may also want to ask conference participants to sign a Green Meeting Pledge.
+When working with any hotel, follow these 5 steps and/or ask for responses to these questions.
+You may also want to ask conference participants to sign a Green Meeting Pledge.

 Reduce both your organization’s and your customer’s environmental impact through your goods and services.
 Consider changes to the design, composition, packaging and transportation of your product to reduce life-cycle costs.